Introduction to tables

 Can connect to databases

-Although Excel tables can be used in stand-alone sheets, they can also be the great tool for viewing the information from the database.
+Although Excel tables can be used in stand-alone sheets, they can also be a great tool for viewing the information from the database.

 Data can be sorted

 When you work with tables you may want to sort the data in alphabetical order or by date of birth, in ascending or descending order.

 Data can be filtered

 If there is a lot of data in your table, you may want to show only those, that you are currently interested in.
 You can do it by using the filtering feature.

 Thanks to a large number of formatting styles, you can quickly format the table by setting the appropriate colors or adding gridlines.

 This simple command allows you to select and (optionally) remove duplicate rows from the table.